PaulGreetham/PaulGreetham/README.md

 ## Projects

 - Currently working on:
-  - gym app that allows users to log workouts and gain inspiration from exercise ideas
-  - create a new personal portfolio website using React
+  - My Game Weather - the only dedicated weather app for sports fans
-- Learning Redux
+- Learning Angular

 ## Collaboration